 ACCEPTABLE FENCE AND WALL TYPES IN ALLEYS, REAR AND INTERIOR SIDE YARDS DESCRIPTION EXAMPLE All that are acceptable in front yards Concrete Block: Includes pre-cast panels, CMU, hollow or solid blocks.
 Both split faced and smooth.
-Horizontal Board: Wood fence with horizontal boards.
+Horizontal Board: Wood fence with at least five horizontal boards.
 Boards may be spaced or have no spacing.
-May be topped with lattice or other wood design.
+May be topped with square lattice or other wood design.
 Solid wood board or Stockade: Wood fence with vertical or horizontal boards and no spacing.
 Includes good neighbor fence and stockade fence.
-May be topped with lattice or other wood design.
+May be topped with square lattice or other wood design.
 May have a scalloped or straight top.
-Wood lattice : Diagonal or vertical/horizontal pattern of wood panels with spacing.
+Wood lattice : Square Diagonal or vertical/horizontal pattern of wood panels with spacing.

-Gabion wall: Consists of rocks or stones enclosed in a metal wire basket Goat fence: Welded wire fence with frame of wood around each panel.
+Goat fence: Welded wire fence with frame of wood around each panel.
 Known as wire trellis fence, goat fence or livestock fencing.

-Non-basalt stone: May include sandstone, limestone, lavarock, or other rock that would not have been quarried locally and used in the historic era.
+Non-basalt stone: May include sandstone, limestone, lavarock, or other rock that would not have been quarried locallywithin the Pacific Northwest and used in the historic era.

 Recycled Concrete: Irregularly sized concrete pieces or chunks stacked like stones.